RadekSedlacek/Election_scrapper/README.md

 In case of "Zahraničí" the csv file contains this information on every city abroad Czech repubilc where voting in these elctions were possible: name of the town, registered voters, voting envelopes distributed, valid votes, and a numer of votes for every party registered in the elections.
+You can se how the output looks in the Příbram.csv file.